 Medicare medical insurance is one of the four parts of what’s know as Traditional Medicare.
 Medicare includes Part A hospital insurance, Part B medical insurance, Part C Medicare Advantage and Part D prescription drug plans.
 When you combine Part A and Part B, it’s known as Original Medicare.
 Below we’ll discuss what Part B Medicare medical insurance is.

-What is Medicare Medical Insurance?
+What is Medicare Part B Medical Insurance?

 As stated above, Medicare medical insurance is Part B of Original Medicare.
 You can find a full description of all four parts of Medicare explained here.
-Medicare medical insurance covers services and supplies that are found to be needed for a medical treatment.
-This includes:

 - Preventive services